oasci/pitt-biosc1540-2024f/content/lectures/09/index.md

 What you should be able to do after today's lecture:

-1. Explain the concept of gene expression quantification in the context of RNA-seq data.
+1. Explain the concept of gene expression quantification.
-2. Compare and contrast different methods for quantifying gene expression, such as RPKM, FPKM, and TPM.
+2. Discuss the importance of normalization in RNA-seq data analysis.
-3. Outline the basic principles of transcript-level quantification methods (e.g., Salmon, Kallisto).
+3. Compare and contrast different methods for quantifying gene expression.
-4. Discuss the importance of normalization in RNA-seq data analysis and describe common normalization methods.
+4. Outline the basic principles of transcript-level quantification methods.
-5. Interpret basic gene expression quantification results, including understanding the meaning of expression values and their biological significance.
+5. Interpret basic gene expression quantification results.

 ## Readings